Q: What does the term canned hunting refer to?

 Q: How many lions are killed in canned or captive hunts annually?

 A: Attaining precise statistics in this regard is also something of a hit and miss affair as there seem to be loopholes in the reporting systems and different ways of reading the data.
 The principal sources for this information are the South African Predator Association, The Convention for the International Trade in Endangered Species (CITES) and then the various government and provincial bodies.
-Between them, the statistics indicate that anywhere between 800 and 1 000 lions are being shot annually in South Africa.
-Just over 50% of these hunters come from the USA.
+Between them, the statistics indicate that at the time of the film’s launch, anywhere between 800 and 1 000 lions were being shot annually in South Africa.
+Just over 50% of these hunters were from the USA.
+We believe that because of the Blood Lions campaign, this number may well be lower now.
+However, we are also aware that the breeders and canned hunters are looking at new markets: China, Russia and many of the old Soviet era states, for example.

 Q: Does canned hunting occur in any other African country?